Nandlalaji/social-media-v2/README.md

 which mean it will create table by itself on first run from model class and only change if you change the model class.

 I have used BCrypt to store password

-Note- i have not used jackson mapper class to convert response into json. passing string in json way formating in response for now. i can implement it in next commit.
-Also i will resolve n+1 hibernate issue in commit

 Happy learning